MO-3: Modeling Moving Carbon

 Deliverables

 As they work, teams should keep track of their results in their Science and Engineering Notebooks (SENs).
-At the end of the Challenge teams will be asked to submit a Mission Development Log (MDL) to NESSP that shows how the students worked through the Mission Objective and summarizes their results.
+At the end of the Challenge, teams will be asked to submit a Mission Development Log (MDL) to NESSP that shows how the students worked through the Mission Objective and summarizes their results.
 NESSP provides an MDL Template to help guide what teams should include in their MDL.
 Please see MO-1 for guidelines on the format and length of the MDL.

 There are two deliverables for this MO.
 The first deliverable (place-based carbon cycle) includes a different option (carbon cycle story cards) for Grades 3-5.
 The second deliverable for all grade levels is a Carbon Cycle game for Venus.
 The deliverables are detailed below.

-What must be in your Mission Development Log (MDL?)
+What must be in your Mission Development Log (MDL)?

-• Place-based carbon cycle (1 per team, required for Middle and High school; Optional for Grades 3-5 (see below))Create a visual representation of place-based local carbon cycle.
+• Place-based carbon cycle (1 per team, required for Middle and High School; optional for Grades 3–5, see below): Create a visual representation of a place-based local carbon cycle.
 Not all elements of the whole Earth’s carbon cycle will be present.
-(Unless you live near an ocean, you won’t include this on your model, for example.)
+(For example, unless you live near an ocean, you will not include this on your model.)
 This representation might be an annotated map, a flow chart, an infographic, or any other labeled visual representation that helps to answer these questions:

 • What area does your model represent, how large is it, and how did you decide on that area for your model?

-• Represent and label all reservoirs(lakes, rivers, clouds, etc.) and water cycle processes(evaporation, runoff, etc.).
+• Represent and label all reservoirs (lakes, rivers, clouds, etc.) and water cycle processes (evaporation, runoff, etc.).

-• What “reservoirs” in the carbon cycle are present in your community?
-(Examples: ocean, plants, etc.) Label them..
+• What reservoirs in the carbon cycle are present in your community?
+(Examples: ocean, plants, etc.) Label them.

 • What processes from the carbon cycle are likely taking place in this area, whether you can see them or not?
-(Examples: photosynthesis, volcanoes, etc).
-Represent and label them
+(Examples: photosynthesis, volcanoes, etc.) Represent and label them.

 • How are human activities involved in your local carbon cycle?
 How are human activities causing carbon to move and change?
 Represent and label this on your model.

-• Carbon Cycle Story Card Set (1 per team or 1 per student–this option is for Grades 3-5 only)Instead of the Place-based carbon cycle, teams in Grades 3-5 have an option to create a Place-based Carbon Story Card Set.
+• Carbon Cycle Story Card Set (1 per team or 1 per student; this option is for Grades 3–5 only): Instead of the place-based carbon cycle, teams in Grades 3–5 may create a Place-based Carbon Story Card Set.
 This card set should:

 • Have a short title that reflects the overall story that involves a local part of the carbon cycle.

-• Include 6-10 cards in a sequence that show carbon moving and changing
+• Include 6–10 cards in a sequence that show carbon moving and changing.

-• The carbon should move to a new reservoir at least twice and change form (solid, gas, liquid) at least once
+• The carbon should move to a new reservoir at least twice and change form (solid, gas, liquid) at least once.

-• Include a written or audio recorded description of what is happening in the card set.
+• Include a written or audio-recorded description of what is happening in the card set.

 • This card set should be modeled after the card set and description in Lesson 3 (Engage and Explain).
-However, the card set should show carbon moving and changing in ways that are DIFFERENT from the example.
+However, the card set should show carbon moving and changing in ways that are different from the example.
 Students can get ideas about how and why carbon moves and changes from the Carbon Cycle Game they play in the Explore section of Lesson 3.

-• On each station card, show processes or actions that can move carbon on Venus from one reservoir to another
+• On each station card, show processes or actions that can move carbon on Venus from one reservoir to another.